GeovannyDias/Update---Tools/README.md

     + CategoryInfo          : SecurityError: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess

 ng serve --open
 Error de Visual Studio Code // Correr servidor en otra terminal.

+Solution:

+I opened VS Code as Administrator and ran this command in the terminal:

+Set-ExecutionPolicy Unrestricted

+It allowed me to run the scripts without an errors.

 ```